TACC/Lmod/docs/source/130_spider_cache.rst

 Now with version 5.+ of Lmod, it is now very important that sites with large modulefile installations build system spider cache files.
 There is a file called "update_lmod_system_cache_files" that builds a system cache file.
 It also touches a file called "system.txt".
-Whatever the name of this file, Lmod uses this file to know that the spider cache is up-to-date.
+This file is used by Lmod to know that the spider cache is up-to-date.

 Lmod uses the spider cache file as a replacement for walking the directory tree to find all modulefiles in your MODULEPATH.
 This means that Lmod only knows